 Under the terms of the South Omo PSA, the Company and its partners fulfilled the minimum work and financial obligations of the first additional exploration period which expired in January 2015.
 The Ministry of Mines in Ethiopia approved the Company's and its partners' entry into the second additional exploration period which expires in January 2017.
 During the second additional exploration period, the Company and its partners are obligated to complete G&G operations (including acquisition of 200 kilometers of 2D seismic) with a minimum gross expenditure of \$2.0 million.
 Additionally, the Company and its partners are required to drill one exploration well to a minimum depth of 3,000 meters with a minimum gross expenditure of \$8.0 million.
-At March 31, 2016, the Company's working interest in the South Omo Block was 15%.
+At June 30, 2016, the Company's working interest in the South Omo Block was 15%.

-Under the Rift Basin Area PSA, during the initial exploration period which has been extended by 12 months to expire in February 2017, the Company and its partner are obligated to complete G&G operations (including the acquisition of 8,000 square kilometers of full tensor gravity and 400 kilometers of 2D seismic) with a minimum gross expenditure of \$5.0 million.
-The commitments in the Rift Basin Area PSA are supported by an outstanding letter of credit of \$1,250,000 in favor of the Ethiopian Government which is collateralized by bank deposit of \$1,250,000 (see note 4).
-At March 31, 2016, the Company's working interest in the Rift Basin Area Block was 25%.
+Under the Rift Basin Area PSA, during the initial exploration period which has been extended by 12 months to expire in February 2017, the Company and its partners are obligated to complete G&G operations (including the acquisition of 8,000 square kilometers of full tensor gravity and 400 kilometers of 2D seismic) with a minimum gross expenditure of \$5.0 million.
+At June 30, 2016, the Company's working interest in the Rift Basin Area Block was 25%.

-Notes to Consolidated Financial Statements For the three months ended March 31, 2016 and 2015 (Expressed in thousands of United States dollars unless otherwise indicated) (Unaudited)
+Notes to Consolidated Financial Statements For the three and six months ended June 30, 2016 and 2015 (Expressed in thousands of United States dollars unless otherwise indicated) (Unaudited)